peter50216/trailblazer.github.io/gems/disposable/api.md

 The self-explaining DSL known from many Trailblazer gems allows to define flat or nested twins.

+## Unnest

+To expose a nested property on an outer level, use `::unnest`.

+    class AlbumTwin < Disposable::Twin
+      property :artist do
+        property :email
+      end

+      unnest :email, from: :artist
+    end

+The `email` accessors will now be on top-level, hiding the nested structure to the outside world.

+    album = Album.find(1)
+    twin  = AlbumTwin.new(album)

+    twin.email #=> "duran@duran.to"
+    twin.email = "duran@duran.com"

+When `sync`ing, only the nested structure will be considered.

+    twin.sync
+    album.artist.email #=> "duran@duran.com"

 ## Public API

 The public twin API is unbelievably simple.